yijunx/capaPlan/README.md

 company software is developed in the 1999, function is rigid, thus we invented ADDER to make it flexible<br />
 ADDER in excel made thins better, also made things worse (chaotic version control, un-savable shared files, unreadable excel super long formulas, super inefficient VBA codes)<br />

-now here is the pitch and some question to answer <br />
-    - what is the current issues <br />
-        the number of scenario are increasing, so is the complexity <br />
-        the number of people are reducing <br />
-        the jobs people do contain a big portion of repetition <br />
-        efforts are not spent in a more value adding way <br />
-        we also need a 1 stop sauce file as the base number we used in capacity planning, not that people no need to ask around <br />
-        or check the some official file which is outdated, or not practical <br />
-    - why current issues are not solved despite the efforts <br />
-        we tried to make 'MACROs' and other stuff to make our lives easier <br />
-        they are not working as we are facing 2 facts.  <br />
-        one is the our planning program is too rigid, there is no way to either abandon or change it <br />
-        the other one is excel is too free for all, thus all the effort spent to standardize almost failed <br />
-    - why python is able to help <br />
-        it is not rigid and it required standardization to work <br />
-        however, lots of training is required and people are busy <br />
-    - what will it look like? <br />
-        still do the same thing, now instead of doing that, we use python to properly re-animate the things we do <br />